TaygaHoshi/tt-project/Classes/Magician.md

 **Elemental Affinity**
 	Choose an element.
 Spells you cast and abilities you use with that element are considered to have a bonus +1 ARC.

+**Witchcraft Expert**
+	As a Magician, you are able to cast both simple and complex witchcraft spells.

 **Spell Modifiers**
 	Choose two modifiers each at levels 2 and 6.